Using Your VA Benefits

-Veterans using the Post 9-11 GI Bill who do not see a payment by VA or an anticipated VA credit on their student account during a period of enrollment should notify Julia Jenkins in the Office of Financial Aid via email at email@example.com or by phone at 312-503-8722.
+Veterans using the Post-9/11 GI Bill who do not see a payment by VA or an anticipated VA credit on their student account during a period of enrollment should notify Zach Weber in the Office of Financial Aid via email at firstname.lastname@example.org or by phone at 312-503-8722.

 Veterans may apply for financial aid in addition to their VA benefits.
-Receipt of federal aid will not reduce a Veteran's eligibility for VA educational benefits. *Please note that effective August 1, 2011, all aid not considered federal (Title IV) aid will reduce the Veteran's Post 9-11 GI Bill payment for tuition and fees.*
+Receipt of federal aid will not reduce a Veteran's eligibility for VA educational benefits.
+Effective August 1, 2011, all aid not considered federal (Title IV) aid WILL reduce the Veteran's Post-9/11 GI Bill payment for tuition and fees.

 Federal (Title IV) aid includes: